Strategic Planning

 Top-Down vs. Bottom-Up Strategic Planning

 Strategic planning can be carried out in a top-down or bottom-up manner.
 They are complementary methods, one more strategic and often more ambitious, the other more pragmatic and often more realistic.
 It is therefore generally beneficial to carry out both types of strategic planning, sequentially or in parallel.
-Combining them allows for a more complete analysis of the organisation's strategic context, real-time feedback from both employees and customers, better exploitation of collective intelligence and increased team commitment.
+Combining them allows for a more complete analysis of the organization's strategic context, real-time feedback from both employees and customers, better exploitation of collective intelligence and increased team commitment.
 In short, the combination of the two methods provides a balanced and comprehensive approach to strategic decision-making.

 Top-Down Strategic Planning